diprhythm/Codex_ChatGPT/README.md

 There's no god who will bless you, no fate that will shape you.
-It's just how you react to the chaos of you life.
+It's only how you react to the chaos of your life.